 The Development Impact Fee Act allows impact fees to be waived for affordable housing or economic development projects, but requires that the resulting shortfall in the impact fee fund be made up with non-impact fee revenue.
 The need to come up with a funding source for exemptions was a consideration in designing the recoupment fee methodology for parks, fire and police impact fees in the original 1993 study.
-The recoupment fee approach avoided the need to fund waivers of parks, fire and police fees, since by their nature recoupment fees do not have to be earmarked to fund capital improvements (they are recovering the cost of existing capital improvements that have already been paid for).
+The recoupment fee approach avoided the need to fund waivers of parks, fire and police fees, since by their nature recoupment fees are recovering the cost of existing capital improvements that have already been paid for.